teremterem/litellm-server-boilerplate/README_BOILERPLATE.md

 ## Staying up to date with the Boilerplate

-Once you start customizing your copy, you will occasionally want to bring in the newest boilerplate improvements.
-The steps below assume you cloned the boilerplate with the `boilerplate` remote (see the setup section above) and that your own repository is attached as `origin`.
+Once you start customizing your copy, you might want to occasionally bring in the newest Boilerplate improvements.
+The steps below assume you cloned the original Boilerplate using `boilerplate` as the remote **(see the `"Setup"` section in the beginning)** and that YOUR OWN repository is connected as `origin`.

 1. **Make sure your working tree is clean.**